wood23636/restSocket/README.md

 ## Extras / Debugging

-`MyRestSocket.getPaths()` returns your client-side REST API in JSON form.
+`todoSocket.getPaths()` returns your client-side REST API in JSON form.

-`MyRestSocket.getRawSocket()` returns the raw WebSocket (current connection).
+`todoSocket.getRawSocket()` returns the raw WebSocket (current connection).

-`MyRestSocket.getReadyState()` returns whether the connection is ready for requests.
+`todoSocket.getReadyState()` returns whether the connection is ready for requests.

-`MyRestSocket.getRequestQueue()` returns the current request queue.
+`todoSocket.getRequestQueue()` returns the current request queue.

-`MyRestSocket.reopen()` will attempt to reopen the restSocket connection.
+`todoSocket.reopen()` will attempt to reopen the restSocket connection.

 ## Supported Methods
 - GET